Miners lead Britain's FTSE higher, outweighing "Brexit" fears

 By Kit Rees

-LONDON, Feb 22 (Reuters) - UK shares advanced on Monday as miners took heart from strengthening metals prices, outweighing worries about Britain’s potential exit from the European Union and a drop in banking heavyweight HSBC.
+LONDON, Feb 22 (Reuters) - UK shares advanced on Monday as mining shares took heart from strengthening metals prices, outweighing worries about Britain’s potential exit from the European Union.

+Banking heavyweight HSBC was the top faller after reporting weak results and confirming that it was under investigation by U.S. regulators in relation to its hiring practices of people tied to government officials in Asia.

-Britain’s FTSE 100 index rose 1.2 percent to 6,022.70 points by midday in London while the FTSE 350 Mining index hit its highest level since November 2015.
-It was more than 4 percent higher, with Anglo American, BHP Billiton, Rio Tinto and Glencore all up between 5.4 percent and 7.5 percent.
+But Britain’s FTSE 100 index rose 1 percent to 6,011.66 points in early deals and the FTSE 350 Mining index hit its highest level since November 2015, gaining more than 4 percent with Anglo American, BHP Billiton , Rio Tinto, Glencore and Antofagasta up between 4.3 percent and 6 percent.

-The price of copper reached a two-week high after the head of China’s securities regulator resigned and an uptick in the country’s steel industry sparked hope of a revival in metals demand.
+The price of copper reached a two-week high following the resignation of the head of China’s securities regulator and an uptick in the country’s steel industry which sparked hope for a revival in metals demand.

 Investment bank Jefferies raised its target price on Anglo American, which has gained over 50 percent this year, but retained its ‘underperform’ rating on the stock.

-All that was enough to outweigh uncertainties over the impact of Britain’s vote on European Union membership, set for June 23 after Prime Minister David Cameron agreed a new deal with EU leaders on Saturday.
+That was all enough to outweigh uncertainties over the impact of Britain’s vote on its membership of the European Union, set for June 23 after British Prime Minister David Cameron agreed a new deal with EU leaders on Saturday.

-The pound was set for its biggest daily fall since May 2010, when a general election unusually produced no clear winner, after London mayor Boris Johnson threw his weight behind the “leave” campaign.

-A weaker pound actually benefits many stocks on the blue-chip FTSE 100, which has substantial international exposure.
+“If there is a British exit, the feeling could be that David Cameron’s gamble ... is very risky,” analysts at Natixis said in a note.

+Soft drinks bottling company Coca Cola HBS benefited from broker upgrades, rising over 4 percent.